plipp/Courseware/play/readme.md

 Blocking IO and a undersized thread pool may slow down incoming requests.<br>
 The greatest challenge here is the right scaling of the thread pool, which depends on the actual number of incoming requests and therefore is highly dynamic.

-### One possible Answer - Event-Driven with Non-Blocking IO
+### One possible Answer - Event/Message-Driven with Non-Blocking IO

 ![NodeJs Event Loop](https://strongloop.com/wp-content/uploads/2014/01/threading_node.png)